 In P300, P340, and P380 form, the F-Type features either a 296-horsepower turbo-4, or a 3.0-liter supercharged V-6 available with either 340 or 380 hp as the badge would suggest.
 Rear-wheel drive is standard and all-wheel drive is available on the V-6 model with the more powerful engine.
 The F-Type R and SVR feature a supercharged V-8 with either 550 or 575 horsepower, with varying levels of performance-oriented features based on which you choose.
 While other sports cars like the Porsche 911 are a bit more dynamic, the F-Type handles well in all forms, and features a wide range of characters from gentleman’s roadster to hardcore near-supercar.

 With nearly a $70,000 difference between the bottom- and top-end models, the F-Type can be had in nearly any level of luxury or performance you’re willing to pay for.
+An excellent 5-year/60,000-mile warranty with complimentary scheduled service takes an edge off the sticker shock.
 Base models feature leather, standard infotainment with Apple CarPlay and Android Auto, Bluetooth, and power seats.
 The top-tier SVR comes with standard sports seats, finer details like contrast stitching and Alcantara, and available performance features like carbon ceramic brakes.

 Despite its age, the F-Type remains one of the best sports cars to drive, and arguably the best to look at.

 We can all only hope to age as gracefully as the 2020 Jaguar F-Type.